hack-ink/subalfred/doc/src/user/cli/check.md

 ### Examples
 For convenience, I use the [Pangolin Network](https://github.com/darwinia-network/darwinia-common) to demonstrate.

 - `pangolin-dev` is the dev chain spec, which means its genesis is built from the latest code.
   If you are on Polkadot, then use `polkadot-dev`.
 - `./drml` is the path to my local pangolin node executable.
 - `https://pangolin-rpc.darwinia.network` is the Pangoro live chain's RPC HTTP endpoint.
-Note, I use the Pangoro here.
+  Note that, I use the Pangoro here.
 Just because I'm doing a demonstration.
   Compare with two different chains' runtime storage/version will get a lot of output.

 #### Check Runtime Storage
 ```sh